-Exclusive: Hundreds of Chinese businesses seek billions in loans to contend with coronavirus - sources
+Exclusive: Hundreds of Chinese businesses seek billions to contend with coronavirus - sources

 Beijing-based Qihoo 360 is seeking 1 billion yuan ($143.3 million) to buy medical-related products and finance work on apps to track and contain the virus.

-Facial recognition start-up Megvii applied for 100 million yuan to develop technology including means to improve the accuracy of identifying masked individuals in crowds, according to one of the lists.
+Facial recognition start-up Megvii applied for 100 million yuan to develop technology including means to improve the accuracy of identifying masked individuals in crowds.

 Beijing-based Megvii has sought to raise funds through an initial public offering in Hong Kong, but its efforts were initially delayed after its inclusion on a U.S. trade blacklist over alleged involvement in human rights violations related to Beijing’s clampdown on Uighurs in China’s Xinjiang region.
 The company has said it “strongly objected” to the U.S. move.

-Meituan Dianping, Didi and Xiaomi declined to comment.
+Meituan Dianping, Didi, Xiaomi and Megvii declined to comment.
 Qihoo 360 did not immediately respond to requests for comment.

 The financial bureau of the Beijing city government did not respond to an emailed request for comment.